Alliedium/awesome-jenkins/README.md

 # Prerequisites

 * Run the ansible playbook on `Debian` or `Ubuntu`.
-[Used was VM with Jammy Ubuntu](https://github.com/Alliedium/awesome-proxmox).
+[We used VM with Jammy Ubuntu](https://github.com/Alliedium/awesome-proxmox).
 Use the [script](https://github.com/Alliedium/awesome-proxmox/blob/main/vm-cloud-init-shell/.env.example) to create VM on `Proxmox`.
 * Install Ansible: [Follow the second step](https://github.com/Alliedium/awesome-ansible#setting-up-config-machine)
 * Use `$HOME/awesome-jenkins/inventory/localhost/hosts.yaml` if you are installing the `Jenkins` on the same host where `Ansible` is running.
 Use `$HOME/awesome-jenkins/inventory/example/hosts.yaml` if you are installing the `Jenkins` on the remote host.